Are you a financial advisor, planner, or coach? Good news! If you’re coming to FinCon, you won’t be alone.

 Roughly 20% of all FinCon attendees maintain some type of financial certification and serve clients with advice and/or investment management services.

-In this guide, I’m going to be sharing the financial advisor’s personalized game plan for making the most out of the FinCon experience–before, during, and after the annual event.
+In this guide, we’ll share the financial advisor’s personalized game plan for making the most out of the FinCon experience–before, during, and after the annual event.

 Noted financial planner and blogger Michael Kitces said this when asked, “Who should attend FinCon?”